Let's Talk About the Types of Dementia

 After Alzheimer’s, this is the second most common form of dementia, but it’s the type you can do most about even in your 60s.
 If your blood pressure, cholesterol, and blood sugar levels are low, you’re less likely to have a stroke (or small strokes) or damage the blood vessels in the brain—all of which can interrupt the flow of oxygen and nutrients to the brain and cause cells and tissue to die off.
 The Alzheimer’s Association estimates that about 10% to 15% of people with dementia have vascular dementia alone (versus mixed with Alzheimer’s).

 Vascular dementia can be mild or severe.
 It can get worse over time, but that decline is described as stepwise—it gets worse, then it stays the same, then it gets worse again because you have another stroke or a heart attack or have to have surgery.
 If your vascular dementia is caused by damaged blood vessels (and not by strokes), then the decline can look more like Alzheimer’s—a gradual worsening.

 What causes it: Often a stroke—a large one or several small or even silent ones—block the arteries and cause cells to die off.
 But not all strokes cause vascular dementia (which, remember, affects thinking, reasoning, and memory so you can’t go about your daily life).
 It depends on what part of the brain is being deprived of blood.
-Other causes include progressive small-vessel disease, in which the blood vessels in the brain get narrower or are damaged because of age, high blood pressure, brain bleeds, and/or diabetes.
+Other causes include progressive small-vessel disease, in which the blood vessels in the brain get narrower or are damaged because of age, high blood pressure, and/or diabetes.